schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 Would be amazing to call `Introspect.constant(FOO).modified_at` and see where the constant was last changed, even if we had to boot our ruby process with something like `ruby --trace-constants` or something.

 One other thing I would love to do is to be able to trace variable changes.
-Often times i'll instantiate a variable
+Often times, i'll instantiate a variable

 ```ruby
 config.thing = "foo"